+Data types associated with resources applicable to the MEF Interface are defined in clause 7.

+The response status codes listed in Table 5.1.2-3 also apply to the MEF Interface.

+Virtual resources (clause 6.8 [3]) are not supported by the MEF Interface.

 6 Processing and Representation of Primitives

-Editor’s Note: This clause will be updated when the MEF interface will be introduced
+6.1 Common aspects of the MAF and MEF interface

-This clause is based on the specification in clause 7 and 8 of oneM2M TS-0004 [3].
+This clause corresponds to the specification in clause 7 and 8 of oneM2M TS-0004 [3].

-The MAF Interface request primitive format conforms to clause 7.2.1.1 [3], constrained to the CRUD operations, with request parameters listed in Table 5.2-1.
+Both, MAF and MEF Interface request primitive formats conform to clause 7.2.1.1 [3], constrained to the CRUD operations, with request parameters listed in Table 5.1.2-1 and Table 5.2.2-1, respectively.

-The MAF Interface response primitive format conforms to clause 7.2.1.2 [3], constrained to the CRUD operations, with response parameters listed in Table 5.2-2.
+Both,MAF and MEF Interface response primitive formats conform to clause 7.2.1.2 [3], constrained to the CRUD operations, with response parameters listed in Table 5.1.2-2 and Table 5.2.2-2, respectively.

+6.2 MAF Interface

 The MAF Interface generic resource request procedure for originators and receivers conforms to clauses 7.2.2.1 and 7.2.2.2 of [3], with the following clarification:

 The MAF Client acts as the originator, and the MAF acts as the receiver and resource hosting entity.